Becoming an Egg Donor – Step-by-Step Guide

 The donor coordinator will be in contact via email to provide you with the necessary consent forms and book your required appointments.

-6. Medical Consultation with Specialist
+6. Medical Consultation with a Specialist

 To ensure that you are medically suitable to become an egg donor, you will require a consultation with one of our specialists.
 This doctor will review your medical and family history and explain the process of becoming an egg donor.